- What kinds of environmental permit and licence are required for my construction work?

 My discharge already met with the usual effluent standards as specified in the Technical Memorandum issued under the Ordinance, why do I need a Water Pollution Control Ordinance (WPCO) licence?

 Without a licence, there will be no statutory defence available against the prosecution brought under the Water Pollution Control Ordinance (WPCO) for discharging, unless the discharge is unpolluted water (essentially uncontaminated rainwater) into a storm drain or water bodies, or domestic sewage into a foul sewer.
-Therefore, although it is not an offence for not having a WPCO licence, it is most advisable to apply for a licence and strictly adhere to the conditions of the licence. -
+Therefore, although it is not an offence for not having a WPCO licence, applying for a licence and strictly adhering to the licensing conditions is more advantageous, as it safeguards the legal responsibilities of the relevant parties. -

 Should I treat rainwater accumulated in construction site?